Pertussis (Whooping Cough)

 Whooping cough is contagious.
 It can spread easily by coughing or sneezing.
 Babies often get it from adult family members who do not know they have whooping cough because the cough tends to be less severe in adults.
 Infants are at the most risk for serious health complications from whooping cough, including hospitalization and even death.
 If left untreated, individuals may spread the disease for three weeks.

 Pertussis in Denver and Colorado

-Pertussis is still up in Denver and Colorado.
-In 2013, 159 people in Denver were diagnosed with Pertussis - more than three times as many as an average year!
-In 2012, there were 219 cases.
-Most cases are seen in infants and young children who often experience the most severe illness.
+The number of people getting pertussis is rising all over the country and is still high in Denver and Colorado.
+The outbreak started in 2012 with 219 cases and there were 150 cases in 2014, more than twice the amount we saw in recent years.
+Most cases are seen in infants and young children, who often experience the most severe illness.
 Curious to learn more?
 Check out the updated statistics on pertussis in Denver, tracked by Denver Public Health.

 Are you up to date on your immunizations?
 Once is not enough!

 Many people do not know that there is a booster vaccine (Tdap) for adults.
 If you had the vaccine as a child, or even had pertussis before, you can still get sick again.
 Pertussis is preventable through immunization.
 The best way to protect yourself and people with the highest risk of severe illness (infants, children and pregnant women) is to make sure you and others are up-to-date for the pertussis vaccine.
 Check with your healthcare provider to see if you need a booster to increase immunity.